Use customer segmentation

 • The chart visually groups your customers into segments (Champion, Loyalist, At risk, and so on) based on how recently and frequently they buy, and how much they spend.

 • Each block in the chart contains the segment name and number of customers in that segment.
-The size and position of each block corresponds to how that segment is structured (thresholds).
+The size and position of each block correspond to how that segment is structured (thresholds).
 It bears no relation to how many customers are in the segment.
 For example, segments higher on the chart show higher sales value; segments further right are more recent buyers.

 • You can take the following actions: